 Click to Learn More

 Should I Get an Online MBA in Human Resources?

 Pursuing an MBA is a major task, and online programs are no less rigorous than traditional courses.
-The most important factor to consider is if and how an MBA in human resources online fits into your career goals.
-You also need to do a frank self-assessment: Do you have the self-motivation and the time to complete these studies on your own?
+The most important factor to consider is if and how an MBA in human resources online fits your career goals.
+You also need to do a frank self-assessment: Do you have the self-motivation and the time to complete these studies independently?
 There are other options for furthering your education and acquiring in-demand credentials for employment in human resources.

 Online MBA in Human Resources vs. Online MBA in Organizational Development

 The subject of organizational development is often part of a human resources MBA curriculum, but some schools offer an MBA with a concentration in organizational development.
 This curriculum is devised to equip students for strength-based leadership.
 Students study topics such as foundations of positive organizational change, applications of appreciative inquiry, inquiry-based change, and strength-based assessment and analysis.
 An online MBA in organizational development can prepare graduates for employment as corporate development strategy managers, corporate strategy consultants, people, organization development leads, or senior organization development consultants.

 Online MBA in Human Resources vs. Master’s in Human Resources